SLAcM/SLAcM/docs/source/prep.md

 ### Set up the target hosts for password-less access

-Use the the **development** host to set up key-based/password-less, key-based access to all target hosts.
+Use the  **development** host to generate ```ssh``` keys and to set up key-based/password-less access to all target hosts.
+Note that the development host can also be a target host, but, in this case,  because the SLACM uses ```ssh``` to launch actors the development host must have a 'slacm' user, in addition to a _development_ user.
+The SLACM application will be created by the _development_ user and executed using the ```slacm_run``` under the user name 'slacm'.

 - Generate a key-pair, without password, on the _development_ host.